MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

 - **Data_FirstRunCollectionTime** - A timestamp registering the time at which the flow was started.

+#### Office.Fluid.LoopMobile.Activity.BridgeCall

+The event occurs when the user performs an action that requires connectivity and allows us to track network reliability and performance metrics related to API calls made within the application, which we use to monitor that Loop is performing as expected.

+The following fields are collected:

+- **Activity_Duration** - Duration it took to execute the user action.

+- **Activity_Success** - A flag indicating if the action succeeded or not.

+- **Data_ErrorDescription** - Description of the error if the action failed.

+- **Data_EventName** - Name of the underlying Bridge Call being made.

+- **Data_FeatureName** - Name of this activity: Bridge Call.

 #### Office.Fluid.LoopMobile.Error.Unexpected